 - Exercise hard at lunch.
 This will also raise your dopamine and serotonin levels reviving your ability to focus.

 - See if you can stand during meetings.

 - Take frequent breaks to move your body, stretch and walk if possible.

-- Don't forget to eat and drink water.
+- Don't forget to eat protein and drink water throughout the day.
 Your brain needs the food and your body needs hydration.

 - Mind your meds.
 If you take them, don't forget them.

 - Be aware of your anxiety and do what it takes to keep it in check.